Point-to-Point Protocol: Structure

 PPP frames are variants of HDLC frames:

 If both peers agree to Address field and Control field compression during LCP, then those fields are omitted.
 Likewise if both peers agree to Protocol field compression, then the 0x00 byte can be omitted.

-The Protocol field indicates the type of payload packet: 0xC021 for LCP, 0x80xy for various NCPs, 0x0021 for IP, 0x0029 AppleTalk, 0x002B for IPX, 0x003D for Multilink, 0x003F for NetBIOS, 0x00FD for MPPC and MPPE, etc. PPP is limited, and cannot contain general Layer 3 data, unlike EtherType.
+The Protocol field indicates the type of payload packet: 0xC021 for LCP, 0x80xy for various NCPs, 0x0021 for IP, 0x0029 AppleTalk, 0x002B for IPX, 0x003D for Multilink, 0x003F for NetBIOS, 0x00FD for MPPC and MPPE, etc. PPP is limited, and cannot contain general Layer 3 data, unlike Ether Type.

 The Information field contains the PPP payload; it has a variable length with a negotiated maximum called the Maximum Transmission Unit.
 By default, the maximum is 1500 octets.
 It might be padded on transmission; if the information for a particular protocol can be padded, that protocol must allow information to be distinguished from padding.

 Encapsulation

 PPP frames are encapsulated in a lower-layer protocol that provides framing and may provide other functions such as a checksum to detect transmission errors.
 PPP on serial links is usually encapsulated in a framing similar to HDLC, described by IETF RFC 1662.

 The Flag field is present when PPP with HDLC-like framing is used.

 The Address and Control fields always have the value hex FF (for "all stations") and hex 03 (for "unnumbered information"), and can be omitted whenever PPP LCP Address-and-Control-Field-Compression (ACFC) is negotiated.

 The frame check sequence (FCS) field is used for determining whether an individual frame has an error.
 It contains a checksum computed over the frame to provide basic protection against errors in transmission.
 This is a CRC code similar to the one used for other layer two protocol error protection schemes such as the one used in Ethernet.
 According to RFC 1662, it can be either 16 bits (2 bytes) or 32 bits (4 bytes) in size (default is 16 bits - Polynomial x16 + x12 + x5 + 1).

 The FCS is calculated over the Address, Control, Protocol, Information and Padding fields after the message has been encapsulated.